 Atrasentan is a highly potent and selective endothelin receptor A antagonist (ETA) that is currently being evaluated in a phase 3 registration trial (ALIGN) for IgA nephropathy and a phase 2 basket trial (AFFINITY) of primary glomerular diseases, including FSGS and Alport Syndrome.

 BION-1301, a humanized IgG4 monoclonal antibody that blocks APRIL binding to both the BCMA and TACI receptors, is being evaluated in a phase 1b trial for IgA nephropathy patients.

-CHK-336 is a potent, small molecule for the treatment of Primary Hyperoxaluria.
-CHK-336 is currently progressing through IND-enabling studies, with plans for an IND submission in 2021.
+CHK-336 is a potent, small molecule for the treatment of primary hyperoxaluria.
+CHK-336 is currently progressing through IND-enabling studies, with plans for an IND submission in late 2021/early 2022.

 One of the key challenges in studying and treating kidney disease has been the complexity of the organ, with nearly 30 distinct cell types, each with its own function and purpose.
 This cellular diversity and structure has made understanding the mechanisms associated with kidney function loss challenging.
 However, the recent development of single-cell RNA sequencing of different kidney cell populations presents a new opportunity to clearly understand the molecular mechanisms of kidney function and disease.
 We utilize single-cell RNA sequencing techniques and proprietary datasets developed by our academic founder, Ben Humphreys (Washington University, St. Louis, MO), to gain unprecedented insights into kidney disease mechanisms.